castler/Sylius/UPGRADE.md

 * `TaxonInterface::getParents` method was removed (taxon has at most one parent).

+### Review / ReviewBundle

+* The following methods does not longer have a default null argument and requires one to be explicitly passed:

+  * `ReviewInterface::setAuthor`

 ### Shipping / ShippingBundle

 * `UnresolvedDefaultShippingMethodException` has been made final, use decoration instead of extending it.